Skip to main content

 • Waive your right to see your letters of recommendation.
 This is in the "FERPA" portion of your applications.
 Waiving your right to see your letter signals to your colleges that the letters they receive will be candid, which strengthens your application/s.

 Essays: See the UC section below for a link to PIQs, and the Common Application section for Common App prompts.
 Writing essays can be the most time-consuming part of your application process, so begin to brainstorm and write in the spring semester of junior year, and during the summer before senior year.
-Share your essays with teachers, your counselor, or others you trust to get feedback and recommendations.
+Share your essays with a teacher, your counselor, or another adult you trust to get feedback and recommendations.
 NOTE: some colleges, such as CSU campuses, do not require essays.

 Demonstrated interest - some, but not all, colleges consider this: Have you visited their college campus (if possible), their website (everyone can do this), attended a presentation (everyone can do this), emailed the admissions rep to introduce yourself (everyone can do this), interviewed (if interviews are offered), etc.